Home | About Us | Employment | Search | Site Map|

 Fishing in the Virgin Islands

 The fishing is excellent in the Virgin Islands.
-If you are an avid angler, you'll find a wide variety of game fish looking for a fight.
+If you are an avid angler you'll find a wide variety of game fish looking for a fight.
+SHOULD YOU WISH TO FISH IN BVI WATERS YOU MUST OBTAIN A BVI FISHING LICENCE IN ADVANCE, CONTACT BVI FISHERIES DIRECTLY.
 Bring your own tackle or rent it locally.